pollfish/docs/phonegap.md

 ## More Info

-For more information on setting up Cordova see [the documentation](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface)
+For more information on setting up Cordova see [the documentation](http://cordova.apache.org/docs/en/latest/guide/cli/index.html)

-For more info about Pollfish please check [Pollfish Website](http://www.pollfish.com)